 If you want to delete or remove the shared folder, then use the command:

 net share WFbackup /delete

-I hope the post was easy to follow, and you were able to find all shared folder, and stop them from sharing.
+Keeping a tab on the shared folder is essential, and I hope the post was easy to follow and you can now manage, share and remove them from sharing.